 Posted on June 19, 2018

-The White House is obviously the most notable location in the United States for a number of reasons: political, historical, cultural, and beyond.
-Every day, current and past events from the White House are relayed worldwide.
+The White House is the most recognizable location in the United States for a number of reasons: political, historical, cultural.
+Every day, current events from the White House are relayed worldwide.
 Despite all the news that comes from 1600 Pennsylvania Avenue daily, one key aspect consistently goes overlooked: the White House is haunted.

-The below is merely a taste of the many ghost stories associated with the White House.
+The list below is just a taste of some of the many ghost stories associated with the White House.
 Want to learn even more?
 Hear all about the White House’s haunted history while seeing the landmark in-person on our DC Ghosts tour experience.

 The second president of the United States, John Adams and his wife, Abigail Adams, moved to the new capital and White House from the former capital, Philadelphia.
 During this early period, D.C. hadn’t been developed into what it is now.
 The nascent capital was a small town built by the banks of the Potomac River.
 Because of its proximity to water and the damp land D.C. was built on, the capital was humid.